Showing posts with label Demoscene - Demos. Show all posts

 Happy Halloween!

-I figured I needed to make a silly video for Halloween and what better than Chainsaw Massacre by The Lost Boys?
-It's a short and nostalgically entertaining demo but, also a fantastic example of the banter between ST groups back then.
-I love this a lot and ended my video recording with a beautifully scary image taken from Halloween, by The Black Twins.
+I made a compilation video for Halloween and wondered what it might contain.
+Well, what's better than Chainsaw Massacre by The Lost Boys?
+It's an entertaining demo and a great example of the banter between ST groups.
+I ended my video recording with a scary image taken from Halloween, by The Black Twins.

-Happy Halloween folks and remember, it'll soon be Christmas!! ;^)
+Happy Halloween, folks.
+And remember, it'll be Christmas soon!! ;^)

 Tuesday, January 23, 2018